 - National Provider Identifier (NPI) or Provider Transaction Access Number (PTAN)

-The rebuttal will be reviewed and a response will be sent to the supplier in writing.
+Rebuttal will be reviewed and a written response will be sent to the supplier.

-- Recovery Auditor Overpayments - See Recovery Auditor Determinations - Agree or Disagree
+If a supplier has a rebuttal question on a Recovery Auditor Overpayment, view the Recovery Auditor Determinations - Agree or Disagree webpage.